xplshn/werx/README.md

-# Hugo.io - Classic Theme
+# Hugo.io - Werx Theme

-Classic is forked from the **XMin** theme, written by [Yihui Xie](https://yihui.name).
-I made a fresh remix of it for my [personal blog](https://goodroot.ca).
-It provides some simplifications, `highlight.js` for syntax highlighting, emoji support, and slick fonts.
+Werx started as a fork of the **Classic** theme, written by [goodroot](https://goodroot.ca).
+I used this as the base for Werx, which is a port of the [werc][http://werc.cat-v.org] default theme.

 ### Instructions